Skip to main content

 Emojis aren't images, they're Unicode characters, just like letters and numbers.
 When you copy an emoji from this tool, you're copying a Unicode code point (like U+1F600 for ๐Ÿ˜€) that every modern device knows how to render.
 That's why the same emoji looks slightly different on Apple, Google, Samsung, and Windows, each platform draws its own version of the same character.

-The Unicode Consortium adds new emojis every year.
-As of Unicode 15.1, there are over 3,600 emoji characters.
-This picker includes the most commonly used ones, organised by category for quick access.
+The Unicode Consortium adds new emojis through Unicode releases.
+This picker focuses on a curated set of common emoji, organised by category for quick access.

 Emoji Category Overview